Native American languages

 the ones Maliseet Indians used.

-Today, Native Americans only build a wigwam for fun or to connect with their heritage.
+Today, Native Americans only build a wigwam for fun or to connect with their heritage, not for shelter.
 Most Maliseets live in modern houses and apartment buildings, just like you. |

 What was Maliseet clothing like?
 Did they wear feather headdresses and face paint?![]() Maliseet hood ![]() Beaded moccasins |

-Maliseet women wore long dresses with removable sleeves.
-Maliseet men wore breechcloths and leggings.
+The Maliseet women wore long dresses with removable sleeves.
+Maliseet men

 In colonial times, the Maliseet adapted some European fashions such as blouses and jackets, decorating them with fancy beadwork.

-information about American Indian clothing in general.
+information about American Indian traditional dress in general.

-The Maliseets didn't wear feather headdresses like the Sioux.
+The Maliseets didn't wear Indian warbonnet headdresses like the Lakota.
 Sometimes they wore a headband with a feather in it or a beaded cap.
 Some Maliseet Indians had distinctive hoods with mantles attached, like this one.
 They looked a little like a fancy nun's headdress.
 The Maliseets didn't usually paint their faces.
 Usually Maliseet men and women both wore their hair long and loose.
-Today, some Maliseet people still wear moccasins or beaded clothing, but they wear modern clothes like jeans instead of breechcloths... and they only wear feathers in their hair on special occasions like a dance. |
+Today, some Maliseet people still wear moccasins or beaded jewelry, but they wear modern clothes like jeans instead of breechcloths... and they only wear feathers in their hair on special occasions like a dance. |

 What did the Maliseet Indians use for transportation in the days before cars?
 Did they